Robert Shaw

-Robert Archibald Shaw (9 August 1927 – 28 August 1978) was an English actor, novelist, playwright and screenwriter.
+Robert Archibald Shaw (9 August 1927 – 28 August 1978) was an English actor and writer.
 Beginning his career in theatre, Shaw joined the Shakespeare Memorial Theatre after the Second World War and appeared in productions of Macbeth, Henry VIII, Cymbeline, and other Shakespeare plays.
 With the Old Vic company (1951–52), he continued primarily in Shakespearean roles.
-In 1959 he starred in a West End production of The Long and the Short and the Tall.
+In 1959, he starred in a West End production of The Long and the Short and the Tall.

 Shaw was nominated for an Academy Award and a Golden Globe for his role as Henry VIII in the drama film A Man for All Seasons (1966).
 His other film roles included the mobster Doyle Lonnegan in The Sting (1973) and the shark hunter Quint in Jaws (1975).
 He also played roles in From Russia with Love (1963), Battle of Britain (1969), Young Winston (1972), The Taking of Pelham One Two Three (1974), Robin and Marian (1976), and Black Sunday and The Deep, both of which were released in 1977.

+Shaw was also a notable writer, winning the 1962 Hawthornden Prize for his novel The Sun Doctor.
+His novel and play The Man in the Glass Booth was an international success, earning Shaw a Tony Award nomination for Best Play, and adapted into a 1975 film.

 Early life

-Robert Archibald Shaw was born on 9 August 1927 at 51 King Street in Westhoughton, Lancashire, the son of former nurse Doreen Nora (née Avery), who was born in Piggs Peak, Swaziland, and Thomas Archibald Shaw, a doctor of Scottish descent.
+Robert Archibald Shaw was born on 9 August 1927 at 51 King Street in Westhoughton, Lancashire, the son of Thomas Archibald Shaw and Doreen Nora, née Avery.
+His father, a medical doctor and former Royal Field Artillery Lieutenant, was of Scottish descent; his mother, a former nurse, was born at Piggs Peak, Swaziland.
 He had three sisters named Elisabeth, Joanna, and Wendy, and one brother named Alexander.

-When he was seven years old, the family moved to Scotland, settling in Stromness, Orkney.
-His father killed himself when Shaw was 12, and the family then relocated to Cornwall, where Shaw attended the independent Truro School.
+When Shaw was seven years old, the family moved to Scotland, settling in Stromness, Orkney.
+After his father's suicide when Shaw was twelve, his mother relocated the family to Cornwall, where he attended the independent Truro School.
 For a brief period, he was a teacher at Glenhow Preparatory School in Saltburn-by-the-Sea in the North Riding of Yorkshire, before attending the Royal Academy of Dramatic Art in London, graduating in 1948.